-HOW TO CONNECT THE POE ADAPTER Once the voltage has been set to 12 V as described in the previous section, the cable from the PoE switch is connected to the rear of the PoE adapter, and the signal output and DC connectors are connected to the AP-1800.
+Figure 2.
+The voltage selector should be in the left-most position for 12V HOW TO CONNECT THE PoE ADAPTER Once the voltage has been set to 12 V as described in the previous section, the cable from the PoE switch is connected to the rear of the PoE adapter, and the signal output and DC connectors are connected to the AP-1800.
 Note you must use the barrel adapter to make a reliable electrical connection between the cable and the AP-1800.
 Without the barrel connector, it will not work.
 We will now look at some ways in which the PoE-enabled Access Point can be connected to the system.
-To symbolize a PoE-enabled Access Point, we will use the symbol shown in Figure 4.
+The symbols we will use are shown in Figure 4 and Figure 5.

 Figure 3.
 How to connect the PoE adapter Figure 4.
-This is the symbol for a PoE-enabled AP-1800 SYSTEM DIAGRAMS In the first example, we will show how a single AP-1800 may be connected.
+This is the symbol for a PoE-enabled AP-1800 Figure 5.
+Symbol for an AP-1800 using local power SYSTEM DIAGRAMS In the first example, we will show how a single AP-1800 may be connected.
 Note the PoE-enabled AP-1800 on the right is connected directly to the switch.
 The other two APs are running on local power (meaning they are connected to power using the supplied AC to DC converter).
 The first AP is connected to PoE, but is not utilizing that power.
 In the second example, another AP is connected to the PoE-enabled AP.
 The second AP must have local power.
 The OMNEO signal coming out of the second Ethernet jack on the PoE-enabled AP no longer has power.

-Figure 5.
-Connecting a single PoE-enabled AP-1800

 Figure 6.
+Connecting a single PoE-enabled AP-1800 Figure 7.
 Connecting another AP to a PoE-enabled AP CONCLUDING REMARKS ROAMEO Access Points can work with PoE, but they require an adapter, which must be purchased separately (e.g., it is not included).
 Each AP that requires PoE must be connected directly to a PoE switch.
 The total power of all PoE enabled APs must not exceed the total power of the PoE switch.